nickjj/dotfiles/README.md

 Once you have that set up, running `set-theme THEME_NAME` will work without further manual adjustments.

-#### iTerm2

-These dotfiles have color presets for all supported themes in `c/Users/Nick/iTerm2`.
-You'll want to import them into your iTerm2 profile.
-This is only necessary to do once.
-Here's the steps to take:

-1. Open *iTerm2*
-2. Goto *Settings*
-3. Goto *Profiles* (tab within settings)
-4. Goto *Colors* (tab within profiles)
-5. Click the *Color Presets..*. drop down box in the bottom right
-6. Select *Import...* and choose the theme you want to import
-7. Repeat these steps for each theme you're interested in

-I don't use a Mac full time (only on a work laptop) so I haven't automated much but iTerm2 appears a little tricky to fully automate with theme switching.
-When you run `set-theme THEME_NAME` to switch themes you will need to manually pick the theme in iTerm2.
-You can run through steps 1-5 above and pick it from the list instead of importing it.
-If you have a way to automate this reliably please open a PR!

-Also, if you noticed ALT+x keymaps within Neovim aren't working that's because you need to goto your profile (step 3 from above), then the *Keys* tab and enable "Esc+" for the ALT keys you plan to use (left and / or right).
-If it's set to "Normal" (the likely default) then they won't work out of the box.

 #### Everything else

 If you're using a popular terminal and want it officially supported please open a pull request.
-You'd modify `set-theme` for the `TERMINALS` dictionary as well as the `change_terminal_theme` function.
+You'd modify `set-theme` for the `TERMINALS` and `THEMES` dictionaries.
 The basic idea is it tries to find specific lines within the config file and does a regex find and replace to swap in the theme name.

 Happy to assist in your PR to answer questions.